bhikkhu-manual/bhikkhu-manual/manuscript/markdown/chants/evening-chanting.md

 such excellent qualities,\
 Whose being is composed of purity, transcendental wisdom,\
 and compassion,\
-Who has enlightened the wise like the sun awakening the lotus ---\
+Who has enlightened the wise like the sun awakening the lotus &ndash;\
 I bow my head to that peaceful chief of conquerors.\
-The Buddha, who is the safe, secure refuge of all beings ---\
+The Buddha, who is the safe, secure refuge of all beings &ndash;\
 As the First Object of Recollection, I venerate him with bowed head.\
 I am indeed the Buddha's servant, the Buddha is my Lord and Guide.\
 The Buddha is sorrow's destroyer, who bestows blessings on me.\